Abinandan314/Car-Resale_Value_predictor/README.md

 -> Ex-Showroom Price
 -> Kilometers Driven
 -> Number of Owners etc.,
-This project has been deployed in Heroku Requirements.txt file has the required libraries to build this project
+This project has been deployed in Heroku.

+Requirements.txt file has the required libraries to build this project